yu-jeffy/zCoin/README.md

 - [ ] Set up new token liquidity
 - [ ] Finalize after 180 days
 - [ ] Burn unredeemed allocation

+## Upgrade System

+The zCoin program includes a comprehensive upgrade system that allows for program upgrades while ensuring all tokens and liquidity can be migrated to new versions.

+### Key Features
+- **Multisig Governance**: Upgrade authority can be a multisig wallet
+- **Timelock Protection**: Upgrades require timelock period (default: 7 days)
+- **Token Migration**: Users can migrate tokens to new program versions
+- **Liquidity Migration**: Liquidity can be migrated to new versions
+- **Security**: All upgrade actions require upgrade authority signature

+### Upgrade Process
+1. **Propose Upgrade**: Upgrade authority proposes new program version
+2. **Timelock Period**: Community has time to review (7+ days)
+3. **Execute Upgrade**: Upgrade executed after timelock expires
+4. **Migrate Tokens**: Users migrate their tokens to new version
+5. **Migrate Liquidity**: Upgrade authority migrates liquidity

+For detailed upgrade documentation, see [UPGRADE_SYSTEM.md](./UPGRADE_SYSTEM.md).

 ## Testing